StellEngineering/tech-doc/backend-flask/README.md

 A Python Flask implementation of the tech documentation backend, providing REST APIs for managing technical documentation with SQLite database.

+Please note that SQLite is in memory and any hot reloads of the app will invalidate previous UUIDs of entities.

 ## Prerequisites

 - Python 3.8 or higher